Safer injecting for steroid users

 Before you inject

-- Check the contents of the vial or amp before you draw up – the steroids you buy may look legit but most of them are fake.
-They’re often not what they say on the label.
+- Check the contents of the vial or amp before you draw up – the steroids you buy are often not what they say on the label.
 If you see bits in the fluid and it’s meant to be clear, for example, do not use it.

-- Rotate which muscles you inject into – ideally don’t inject into the same muscle more than once every two weeks.
-This gives your body time to heal between injections.
-Never inject into skin that is an odd colour, broken, irritated or lumpy.
+- Rotate which muscles you inject into – this gives your body time to heal between injections.
+Never inject into skin that is broken, irritated or lumpy.

 Always use the right needle and the right barrel

-- Use a new, sterile needle every time – this reduces your risk of injuries or infections.
+- Use a new, sterile needle every time – this reduces your risk of injuries and infections.

-- Never share needles, vials or amps – doing this increases your risk of blood-borne viruses like hepatitis C and HIV.
-You can get as many needles and barrels as you need for your cycle free from your local needle exchange.
+- Stick to your own needles, vials and amps – using the same needle or vial as someone else increases your risk of blood-borne viruses like hepatitis C and HIV.
+You can get as many needles and barrels as you need for your cycle free from your local needle and syringe service (needle exchange).

-- Always use the thinnest, shortest needle you can – for injecting steroids, you need to use a green needle to draw up then swap it for a blue needle to inject.
+- Greens for drawing up, blues for injecting – for injecting steroids, you need to use a green needle to draw up then swap it for a blue needle to inject.
 A blue needle is long enough to get the fluid into your muscle without hitting a bone.

-- Use a 2ml barrel – if you use bigger barrels you may draw up too much liquid.
+- Don't use barrels bigger than 2ml – if you use bigger barrels you may draw up too much liquid.
 Injecting too much liquid can cause problems like scarring and abscesses (a pus-filled lump under your skin).

 Make sure you’re injecting in the right place

-The best places to inject are your buttock, thigh and shoulder muscles.
+The best places to inject are your glutes, quads and delts.

-Buttock – Your buttock is the safest place to inject.
+Glutes – your glutes are the safest place to inject.
 If you imagine that your buttock is divided into four, you need to inject into the upper, outer quarter (see diagram).
 This is so you don’t hit the sciatic nerve, which runs down the centre of your buttock.

-Thigh – Your thigh is the next safest area to inject after your buttock.
+Quads – your quads are the next safest area to inject after the glutes.
 You need to inject into your outer thigh, half way between your knee and the top of your leg.

-Shoulder – Injecting into your shoulder carries more risk because the muscle is smaller.
-Make sure you inject into the outer part of the shoulder.
+Delts – injecting into your delts carries more risk because the muscle is smaller.

-Needles exchanges are free services where steroid users are welcome.
+Needles and syringe services are free services where steroid users are welcome.

 They’re completely confidential.
 Staff won’t tell anyone that you’ve been there, including your work or GP.

-As well as new needles, barrels, swabs and bins, needle exchange staff can help with:
+As well as new needles, barrels, swabs and bins, staff can help with:

 - safer injecting advice